acarecor/cineflix-CLOUD-client/README.md

 ### Parcel

-To test the project using Parsel use in terminal: parcel src/index.html
+To test the project using Parsel use in terminal: npm start or  parcel src/index.html